mouseless/mouseless.org/how-we-work.md

 #### Research Upgrades

-We provide our customers with technology upgrades out of the box.
+We provide our clients with technology upgrades out of the box.
 Check out how we manage tech upgrades.

 :link-button{to="https://github.com/mouseless/learn-nuxt/pull/68" text="See in GitHub"}